The shrew Personality

 Collective Term: A lament of shrews

 The diminutive shrew is the archetypal insectivore.
 Intelligent, thrifty and self-absorbed, it knows how to get what it wants regardless of who stands in its way.
 Cursed with an overactive metabolism, the shrew is unable to stand still for even a minute.
 Whether it's picking up the kids, shopping at a garage sale or poking its nose into other people's business, it just keeps going and going.
 If its outta-my-way attitude provokes resentment from friends, that's just too bad.
 A shrew's gotta do what a shrew's gotta do.

 Shrew Personalities are not Natural Altruists

-Sharing does not come naturally to shrews, and they are typically the last to pay their portion at a group dinner.
-It's not that shrews are greedy, rather they're responding to a compulsive need to save for the future.
-In this respect they are much like their cousin the mouse, who takes planning for the future to extremes.
+Sharing does not come naturally to shrews and they are typically the last to pay their share at a group dinner.
+It's not that shrews are greedy... it's rather that they're responding to a compulsive need to save for the future.
+In this respect they are much like their cousin the mouse personality, who take planning for the future to extremes.

 Because shrews are constantly on the move, careers that require concentration and sober thinking are unsuitable.
 They perform best in chaotic jobs and thrive on the unpredictability of disorder, making them natural production assistants, circus performers, wedding organizers or emergency room technicians.

-Their predilection for collecting and organizing things would also make them good librarians or or bookkeepers, while the desire to keep moving makes them suitable for any job requiring travel and creativity.
+Their predilection for collecting and organizing things would also make them good librarians and bookkeepers, while the desire to keep moving makes them suitable for any job requiring travel and creativity.